Founded in 2009, Purpose New York serves as our headquarters.

 Before joining Purpose, Genesis was an in-house designer at Voto Latino, a civic media organization based in Washington D.C.
 Her work played an important role in increasing voter registration among millennials during the 2016-17 election cycle and beyond.
 Before Voto Latino, Genesis received her Bachelor of Arts in Graphic Design from the University of Maryland, College Park.

 When she’s not designing, Genesis can be found exploring the city, reading books from her ever-growing list and testing out new sheet masks.

 Gissou Nia is a human rights lawyer with a passion for world politics, social good and solutions for global displacement.
-As a Strategy Director, she is currently leading an initiative in partnership with Purpose and Unicef to boost public engagement around the global refugee crisis.

 Before her most recent posting, Gissou served as the Executive Director of the Iran Human Rights Documentation Center and the Deputy Director of the International Campaign for Human Rights in Iran.
 Gissou also works on war crimes and crimes against humanity trials at the International Criminal Tribunal for the former Yugoslavia (ICTY) and the International Criminal Court (ICC) in The Hague, The Netherlands.
 She lectures and publishes widely on human rights developments in the Middle East and North Africa, as well as the rule of law in post-conflict and transitional societies.